dobriban/diagonally_reduced/readme.md

 # PCA after Diagonal Reduction

+* This paper has been superseded by the follow-up work: E. Dobriban, W. Leeb, A. Singer: **Optimal prediction in the linearly transformed spiked model**. available at [arxiv](https://arxiv.org/abs/1709.03393), and to appear in The Annals of Statistics

 Code to reproduce the computational results from the paper:

 * E. Dobriban, W. Leeb, A. Singer: **PCA from noisy, linearly reduced data: the diagonal case**. available at [arxiv](https://arxiv.org/abs/1611.10333):